TarunPangar/Hello/README.md

 ---

 ## **Why Use This Makefile?**
-✅ Automates compilation and execution.
+- Automates compilation and execution.
-✅ Tracks dependencies for efficient rebuilding.
+- Tracks dependencies for efficient rebuilding.
-✅ Makes it easy to clean up compiled files.
+- Makes it easy to clean up compiled files.
-✅ Works on Linux/macOS.
+- Works on Linux/macOS.

----

-Happy coding! 🚀